databrickslabs/automl-toolkit/python/docs/APIDOCs.md

 `overrides` - dictionary of configuration overrides.
 If null, this will run with default configurations

-Below is an example of calling the `AutomationRunner` class with the overrides defined above
+Below is an example of calling the `run_automation_runner` function with the overrides defined above
 ```python
 ## Bring in the dataset
 from pyspark.sql.functions import col,expr, when